-- Treat all people with fairness and respect and not do anything that could offend, embarrassor threaten others. - Not harass, victimise, discriminate against or disrupt others. - Not bring into any premises or send via the internet any articles, files, codes, contents or itemsthat may threaten the safety of self, others or intellectual or physical property (including information technology systems). - Not provide Australian Health and Science Institute (AHSI) learning or assessment materials or their student portal login details to another any other individual or entity apart from Australian Health and Science Institute (AHSI) - Treat all others and their property with respect. - Understand and respect that the language of teaching is English and not make comments, be disruptive or make disparaging comments in another language about the lecturer, trainer, assessor or about other colleagues - Respect the opinions and backgrounds of others. - Follow all safety policies and procedures as directed by staff. - Report any perceived safety risks as they become known. - Not bring into any premises being used for training purposes, any articles or items that may threaten the safety of self or others. - Notify us if any of their personal or contact details change. - Provide relevant and accurate information to AHSI in a timely manner. - Approach their course with personal commitment and integrity. - Complete all assessment tasks, learning activities and assignments honestly and without plagiarism or infringing on a copyright. - Hand in all assessment tasks, assignments and other evidence of their work with a completed and signed cover sheet. - Make regular contact with their trainer/assessor. - Prepare appropriately for all assessment tasks and training sessions. - Notify AHSI if any difficulties arise as part of their involvement in the course. - Notify AHSI if they are unable to attend a training session for any reason at least 12 hours prior to the commencement of the session. - Make payments for their training within agreed timeframes, where relevant.
+- Treat all people with fairness and respect and not do anything that could offend, embarrass or threaten others. - Not harass, victimise, discriminate against or disrupt others. - Not bring onto AHSI premises or send via the internet any articles, files, codes, contents or items that may threaten the safety of self, others or intellectual or physical property (including information technology systems). - Not provide AHSI learning or assessment materials or their student portal login details to another any other individual or entity apart from AHSI - Treat all others and their property with respect. - Understand and respect that the language of teaching is English and not make comments, be disruptive or make disparaging comments in English or another language about the lecturer, trainer, assessor or about other colleagues

+- Understand and respect that AHSI has students from a variety of countries and speaking in any language other than English while on the college premises can offend other students and staff and can be treated as bullying and discrimination. - Leave the AHSI premises if requested by a Trainer or AHSI staff member after being disruptive, speaking in a language other than English or disturbing other colleagues while doing team assignments - Respect the opinions and backgrounds of others. - Follow all safety policies and procedures as directed by staff. - Report any perceived safety risks as they become known. - Not bring onto AHSI premises any articles or items that may threaten the safety of self or others. - Notify us if any of their personal or contact details change within 3 days of the change. - Provide relevant and accurate information to AHSI in a timely manner. - Approach their course with personal commitment and integrity. - Bring a laptop or tablet to the AHSI campus each time they attend classes; AHSI has 8 desktop computers for occasions when a student has forgotten his/her laptop or tablet device. - Complete all assessment tasks, learning activities and assignments honestly and without plagiarism or infringing one's copyright. - Hand in all assessment tasks, assignments and other evidence of their work with a completed and signed coversheet. - Make regular contact with their trainer/assessor. - Prepare appropriately for all assessment tasks and training sessions. - Notify AHSI if any difficulties arise as part of their involvement in the course. - Notify AHSI if they are unable to attend a training session for any reason at least 12 hours prior to the commencement of the session. - Make payments for their training within agreed timeframes, where relevant.
 All payments will be made to the designated Office Manager, Director Marketing and Admissions or any person the Office Manager will advise.
 No payments can be made to trainers, assessors or any other staff member of AHSI. - For international students, comply with their student visa requirements under the ESOS Act.